A Guide to Medication-Assisted Treatment (MAT) In Treating Substance Use Disorder

 Medication-Assisted Treatment for Alcohol Addiction

 As well as a medicated treatment for opioid addiction, there have been developments in the region of medicine to treat alcohol withdrawal.
-Two medicines have been found to be a good option for alcoholics who do not wish to enroll in an inpatient treatment program.
+Two medicines have been found to be a good option for alcoholics who do not wish to enroll in a residential treatment program.
 These drugs are called acamprosate and naltrexone, already widely used by people who are dealing with addictions to alcohol and other substances.

 Naltrexone is a helpful medicine for alcohol cravings – it reduces urges to drink and helps people to cut back on very heavy drinking, while other medications show better results in helping alcoholics who haven’t been drinking for a while to continue to stay sober and prevent relapse.